2026 - General Government

 TIDA – Bridge Access Improvements

 The redevelopment of Treasure Island and Yerba Buena Island required improved access to the islands from the I-80 Bay Bridge and to seismically retrofit or replace the viaduct structures on the west side of Yerba Buena Island.
-Under the Disposition and Development Agreement (DDA), Infrastructure Plan, and related agreements, these improvements are City obligations and the San Francisco County Transportation Authority (SFCTA) was to deliver these projects leveraging initial funding commitments from the Federal Highway Bridge Program and State of California Proposition 1B proceeds.
+Under the Disposition and Development Agreement (DDA), Infrastructure Plan, and related agreements, these improvements are City obligations, and the San Francisco County Transportation Authority (SFCTA) was to deliver these projects leveraging initial funding commitments from the Federal Highway Bridge Program and State of California Proposition 1B proceeds.

 TIDA – Horizontal Infrastructure

 As a manmade island, significant work is required to improve the soil conditions on Treasure Island prior to development.
 Additional soil import is necessary to prepare for anticipated sea level rise.
 Roadways and utility infrastructure throughout Treasure Island and Yerba Buena Island will need to be replaced to meet City standards and serve the new development.
 These improvements are, with limited exceptions, the responsibility of Treasure Island Community Development (TICD).
+Upon completion, this infrastructure will be accepted by the appropriate City Agency.
+TIDA will not be accepting new horizontal infrastructure, with the notable exception of new parks, as discussed below.

-TIDA – Public Open Spaces
+TIDA – Public Parks & Open Spaces

 TIDA – Transportation Improvements

-2024 - Economic + Neighborhood Development: Renewal Program
+2026 - Economic + Neighborhood Development: Renewal Program

 Renewal Program